dsxin1991/Chart.js/docs/developers/api.md

 ## .getElementAtEvent(e)

 Calling `getElementAtEvent(event)` on your Chart instance passing an argument of an event, or jQuery event, will return the single element at the event position.
-If there are multiple items within range, only the first is returned
+If there are multiple items within range, only the first is returned.
+The value returned from this method is an array with a single parameter.
+An array is used to keep a consistent API between the `get*AtEvent` methods.

 ```javascript
 myLineChart.getElementAtEvent(e);